-GUERNSEY FIDUCIARY INTRODUCER CERTIFICATE FIC1
+GUERNSEY FIDUCIARY INTRODUCER CERTIFICATE

+FIC1
-Name of bank/deposit taker or accepting financial services business

-Name of Introducer
+Name of bank/deposit taker or accepting financial services business Name of Introducer Account name (in full)

 Account name (in full)

-Details of associated account/s (which are part of the same structure)
+Details of associated account/s (which are part of the sa structure) ame

 Address:

 Introducer's contact details Telephone: Fax:

-Email: ·
+Email: ,

-The Introducer certifies that it is a Guernsey licensed financial services business and in respect of this account it has obtained and holds the verification required to satisfy the Handbook for Financial Services Businesses on Countering Financial Crime and Terrorist Financing ("Handbook") issued by the Guernsey Financial Services Commission, as updated from time to time.
-The information disclosed for this account by the Introducer accurately reflects the information held and is being given for account opening and maintenance purposes only.
-The Introducer undertakes to supply certified copies or originals of the verification documentation upon request without delay.
+The Introducer certifies that it is a has obtained and holds the verifice Countering Financial Crime and Commission, as updated from time reflects the information held and Introducer undertakes to supply certified the certified and the control of the certified and cation required to satisfy the Terrorist Financing ("Handle to time.
+The information did it is being given for account the Handbook for Financial Serv book") issued by the Guernsey sclosed for this account by the In ant opening and maintenance p ices Businesses of Financial Service stroducer accurated purposes only.
+The

 Signature:

 Full Name:

 Official Position:

 Date:

-Please identify the number of supplementary pages being submitted: FIC2 FIC3 FIC4

-APPENDIX B (CONTINUED) GUERNSEY FIDUCIARY INTRODUCER CERTIFICATE IDENTIFICATION INFORMATION
+GUERNSEY FIDUCIARY INTRODUCER CERTIFICATE IDENTIFICATION INFORMATION